NUSGreyhats/lrn2lrn/lessons/hengyeow-yoshi_1_web/lessons/bypassing_client_side_controls/lessonplan.md

 ### Example of Server and Client Interaction
 ![] (https://i2.wp.com/wpshout.com/media/2014/08/client_server.png?w=1440&ssl=1)

-### Example of modifying HTTP Requests
+## Example of modifying HTTP Headers

 In this example, we would be introducing `curl`, a tool used to transfer data to or from a user without user interaction.
 On your linux machine, install curl if you haven't already done so:

 `sudo apt-get install curl`

 As discussed earlier, each line of a HTTP request contains headers.
-In this example, we would be looking at the `Referer` header.
+In the following exercise, we would be looking at the `Referer` header.
 Browsers include the `Referer` header within most HTTP requests.
 It is used to indicate the URL of the page from which the current request originated.
 Hence, it can be leveraged as a mechanism for transmitting data via the client.

-### Exercise 1
+#### Exercise 1

 Connect to `http://natas4.natas.labs.overthewire.org` with the following credentials `natas4:Z9tkRkWmpt9Qr7XrR5jWRkgOU901swEZ`.

 After clicking on `Refresh Page`, you are displayed with the following message:

 `Access disallowed.
 You are visiting from "http://natas4.natas.labs.overthewire.org/index.php" while authorized users should come only from "http://natas5.natas.labs.overthewire.org/" `

-The message gave as a clue that if we are referred from "http://natas5.natas.labs.overthewire.org/", perhaps we might be allowed access.
+The message gave as a clue that if we are referred from "http://natas5.natas.labs.overthewire.org/", we might be allowed access.

 Let us try to edit the referer header of the HTTP request so that we are referred from "http://natas5.natas.labs.overthewire.org/".
 The command looks like this.

 `curl -u natas4:Z9tkRkWmpt9Qr7XrR5jWRkgOU901swEZ --referer "http://natas5.natas.labs.overthewire.org/"`

-#### Why?
+##### Why?
 Because the user controls every aspect of every request, including the HTTP headers, they can easily change the value of the `Referer` header to the value that the application requires.

-### Exercise 2
+#### Exercise 2

 Connect to `http://natas5.natas.labs.overthewire.org` with the the username natas5 and the password you have just obtained.